screener-io/screener-runner/README.md

       host: 'localhost:3000'
     }
     ```
+    - Note: for HTTPS, add the protocol when setting the host: `https://localhost`
     - `gzip` and `cache` options are also available to improve tunnel performance.
 Example:
     ```javascript
     tunnel: {